modelica/fmi-beginners-tutorial-2023/README.md

 1. Optional requisites for following along in the live demo:
    1. Java (recommended version 11)
    2. Install the into-cps application.
 A full guide can be found in this video: https://youtu.be/HkWh-PubYQo
+   3. Have a Google account that you can use for Google Colab.

 ### Schedule